Top 6 Best Women's College Basketball Teams of All Time

 Which college has the best women’s basketball program?

-Currently, the University of Connecticut has the best women’s basketball program.
+Currently, the University of Connecticut has the best women’s college basketball program.
 Since the retirement of Pat Summitt, the legendary University of Tennessee coach, UConn has won four NCAA titles, and from 2009 to 2016, they won six of eight NCAA titles.
 Their head coach Geno Auriemma is considered to be a legend in his own right, and he consistently helps the team rejuvenate its talent by bringing in top-ranked recruits that have helped the program stay on top.

 What was the best individual team in women’s college basketball history?